franciscoengenheiro/concurrent-problem-sets/README.md

     - since no continuation method can be called inside a lock - because other continuations might be waiting for this continuation to resume and could hold the lock indefinitely - a resume flag was used to mark the coroutine as `resumable` in order to be resumed outside the lock.
     - found **racing conditions**:
-        - between retrieving the message from the queue and executing the continuation of the consumer coroutine that made the request.
-        Between these two operations, the consumer coroutine might be canceled, and since [suspendCancellableCoroutine](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/suspend-cancellable-coroutine.html) was used in the implementation, the coroutine is immediately resumed with `CancellationException`, but in this context the message was already retrived from the queue, leading to a **lost message**.
+        - between retrieving the message from the queue and executing the continuation of the consumer coroutine that made the request, the consumer coroutine might be canceled, and since [suspendCancellableCoroutine](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/suspend-cancellable-coroutine.html) was used in the implementation, the coroutine is immediately resumed with `CancellationException`, but in this context the message was already retrived from the queue, leading to a **lost message**.